 The history of marketing goes a long, long way back: did you know that already in ancient Rome, the most successful gladiators were getting paid to wear and advertise products?
 Ever since people have had things to sell, there has been marketing.
+Let's talk about how marketing has changed over time.

 [Editor's note: greetings to our friends in Glenrock, New Jersey and Earlham, Iowa].